9dots/9dots.io-pages/OpO2Ivt.md

 - 45 minutes

 ## Engage - 5 minutes
-Give the students an introduction to the littleBits that they will be using during this unit and get them excited by watching a video that showcases the power of littleBits.
+Give the students an introduction to the littleBits that are used during this unit and get them excited by watching a video that showcases the power of littleBits.

 1. Show the littleBits video found at the beginning of the powerpoint.
 	- On their littleBits handouts, students will fill in at least three examples of devices they saw in the video.